ines/course-starter-python/docs/index.md

 When we want to specify this exercise in the `chapter.md` file in the exercise container, we must only write `id = coding-question`.

-Ines has explained more of this [here](https://github.com/ines/course-starter-python#codeblock)
+Ines has explained more of this [here](https://github.com/ines/course-starter-python#codeblock).

-***🔆You can also have multiple code blocks in a single exercise container***
+***🔆You can also have multiple code blocks in a single exercise container.***

 Python code is written in regular scripts while importing packages per usual.

 ***🔆Remember that you are located at the root of the repo and you will have to reflect that in the path to the file.
-E.g. data from the data folder ***
+E.g. data from the data folder.***

 #### Let's talk about importing functions!